env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 Goodbye!
 ```

-Noticed that while the AI responses are different, there were no mention of protest turning viotlent.
+Noticed that while the AI responses are different, there were no mention of protest turning violent.
 Now let's change the
 prompt to include a fabricated conversation history that includes the question and answer about the Tiananmen Square protests:

 ```python